Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: Discussion

-Where weights $\wt{k}{j}$ and $\tilde\omega_{k + 1}^{(j)}$ are routinely calculated as part of the SMC algorithm in Section \ref{sec:alg} (equation \eqref{eqn:alg.reweight}).
-This provides an additonal benefit of SMC as this would require additional computation if the posterior is derived using MCMC.
-This is an illustration of a more general advantage in that the SMC algorithm generates the full sequence of posterior distributions $\pi\left(\theta\lvert\data{1:k}\right)$ making estimation of the predictive distributions a mere matter of simulation.
-If the MCMC analyses are not carried out daily, then these are not readily available.
-Further detail on the calculation and interpretation of these posterior predictive methods is included in the Web Appendix.
+Weights $\wt{k}{j}$ and $\tilde\omega_{k + 1}^{(j)}$ are routinely calculated as part of the SMC algorithm in Section \ref{sec:alg} (equation \eqref{eqn:alg.reweight}), whereas additional computation is required if the posterior is derived using MCMC.
+If the MCMC analyses are not carried out with every new batch of data, then these are not readily available.
+For further details on the calculation and interpretation of these posterior predictive methods see Section E of the online appendix.